-A: There is not an age limit on applying, however, readiness for a professional mentorship and compatibility to with a particular mentor are both consideration criteria.
+A: There is not an age limit on applying, however, readiness for a professional mentorship and compatibility with a particular mentor are both consideration criteria.
 Applicants should display a certain level of maturity, commitment, and practice at their craft.
 Those who apply need to have completed at least one full book draft, a synopsis, and have a career biographical statement ready at the time of submission or they will be disqualified.

 Q: Can I apply for more than one mentorship?

 A: No, you may apply for only one of the five mentorship categories.
 If multiple applications are submitted by a single applicant, all submissions will be disqualified.
 Please think carefully about which mentors and/or category is most suitable for your work before submitting your application.
 If you have applied in the past but were not selected for the program, you are welcome to reapply with the same work or a different work.
 Past winning mentee participants are not eligible to apply.